coky-t/owasp-ai-testing-guide-ja/Document/Document/content/tests/AITG-APP-11_Testing_for_Hallucinations.md

 ### 対策
 - Integrate retrieval-augmented generation (RAG) techniques for fact-checking and grounding outputs.
 - Enhance training with comprehensive and factual datasets.
-- Analysis of the reliability of the sources used to obtained the training data (particularly important when webscraped).
+- Analysis of the reliability of the sources used to obtain the training data (particularly important when webscraped).
 - Implement post-generation verification tools to cross-check generated facts.
 - Regularly evaluate and retrain models based on identified hallucination cases.